 According to the USDA, cooked food and leftovers should be eaten within 3 to 4 days.
 However, you can technically store the food for up to seven days tops, although you will be compromising both taste and safety.

-So what do we do now after Chef has lovingly cooked the meals, portioned it out carefully into bento boxes for you, and our friendly third-party driver has delivered it to your home?
+So what do we do now after our friendly third-party driver has delivered your Chef-prepped meals to your home?

-If you have bento boxes, it would be great if you own a shelf in your family’s refrigerator too.
-If you own the whole fridge, lucky you!
-Do remember that there’s no preservatives in our meals so for the best taste, please consume the meals as soon as possible within 3 days.
+Do remember that there’s no preservatives in our meals so for the best taste, please consume the food as soon as possible.

-If you’re planning to keep them longer, we recommend a lower temperature like your chiller drawer if you have one, or the freezer, if you don’t.
-Do reheat them properly before consuming them as soon as possible and exercise all caution to check your food.
+If you’re planning to keep them longer than 3 days, we recommend THE FREEZER.
+Do thaw and reheat them properly before consuming them as soon as possible and exercise all caution to check your food.

 Why we don’t freeze our meals from the start.
 Because tastes and textures, especially in vegetables, may change after putting them in the freezer so we highly recommend consuming your meals within the 3 to 4 days’ window!